traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11d.client-grid-sorting.answers.md

     b.
 Add a class variable:  defaultColumnDefs
        -- The type is ColDef
-       -- Initialize it so that flex = 1, sortable = true, filter = true, floatingFilter = true
+       -- Initialize it so that flex = 1, sortable = true, filter = 'agTextColumnFilter', floatingFilter = true

             public defaultColumnDef: ColDef = {
                 flex: 1,